facebookresearch/e3b/minihack/sample-factory/README.md

 - Simplify the message encoder
 - Add Layer Norm to the output of the feature encoder

 The resulting implementation runs at about ~10k FPS on a P100 GPU.
-This enables experiments to be run in 1-2 hours, instead of about 20 with the previous TorchBeast implementation.
+This enables experiments to be run in 1-2 hours instead of ~20 hours with the previous TorchBeast implementation, while giving similar performance.

 # Running the code